Everyone at one stage in their life will have a need for an elder law attorney, whether for themselves or a loved one. But what is elder law?

 An elder law attorney can help create trusts and other ways to plan for a senior to have options in their old age.

 Each state has different laws on eligibility for government benefits, so make sure you talk to a specialist in your geographic area.
+You may also try checking for a trust attorney Orange County.

 Sadly, another challenge of growing older is that some people may lose their ability to care for themselves.
 Some may no longer be able to make rational decisions about their own health and welfare.